 Lot frontage: The uninterrupted linear extent of a lot measured along the street right-of-way from the intersection of one side lot line to the intersection of the other side lot line.
 The measurement of lot frontage shall not include jogs in street width, back-up strips and other irregularities in street line, and in the case of a corner lot shall extend to the point of intersection of the sideline of the rights-of-way.
 The legal right and physical ability to cross this line must exist.
-For purposes of calculation, the frontage length at the intersection of two streets is to be measured to the point of intersection of the two tangents.
-The point of intersection of the tangents at the intersection of two streets is considered to have frontage on each street.
+For purposes of calculation, the frontage length at the intersection of two streets is to be measured to the point of intersection of the tangents at the intersection of two streets is considered to have frontage on each street.